RetroIndieJosh/shift/doc/ShiftSpec.md

 - **closed**: a door blocks the exit (default message suggests opening, walking through, and closing the door behind)
 - **locked**: a door blocks the exit and requires a key
 - **broken**: a dead end that cannot be opened
-    - an exit definition may omit `room` when broken: `exit west, broken, , The lock is broken.
+    - an exit definition may omit `room` when broken: `exit west / broken /  / The lock is broken.
 You can't open it.`

 When defined in an `exit`, the `description` is used as follows: